maozlev/OOP_ex1/README.md

 ### Dijkstra

-algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
+Algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
 It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later.

 (https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)